levismwangi/iam_project/README.md

 ---

-## Deployment Notes

-### Propagation waits

-Two `time_sleep` resources are used to work around Azure's asynchronous RBAC propagation:

-- `wait_for_sentinel_permissions` — 300 seconds after Sentinel onboarding, before any rules are created.
-Gives the Sentinel Contributor role time to cascade from the resource group to the workspace child resource.
-- `wait_for_logic_app_identity` — 120 seconds after Logic App creation, before the Sentinel Responder role is assigned to its managed identity.
-Gives Entra ID time to fully provision the system-assigned identity.

-### Two-environment support

-The pipeline supports `dev` and `prod` environments via workflow dispatch inputs.
-Prod requires a designated reviewer to approve before apply or destroy.
-The nightly drift detection schedule is disabled until prod is configured — see `terraform.yml`.

-### Destroying and recreating

-Running `terraform destroy` on the main pipeline wipes all resources in main state but leaves the foundation intact (separate state file).
-Foundation only needs to be destroyed when decommissioning completely.
-Order for full teardown: main destroy → bootstrap destroy.

----

 ## Known Issues & Workarounds

 ### AuthorizationFailed on azurerm_role_assignment (bootstrap.yml)
 The `bootstrap.yml` foundation pipeline fails with a 403 `AuthorizationFailed` on `Microsoft.Authorization/roleAssignments/write` if the Terraform SP doesn't already hold a **Role Based Access Control Administrator** assignment on the subscription.

-**Fix:** A human with Owner or User Access Administrator rights needs to grant the SP a condition-constrained RBAC Administrator role once, up front — scoped so the SP can only assign the two roles the foundation module needs (Sentinel Contributor and, indirectly, itself), never Owner. `bootstrap.sh` (Option A setup) does this automatically; if you're doing manual setup, this step has to happen before the first `bootstrap.yml` run.
+**Fix:** A human with Owner or User Access Administrator rights needs to grant the SP a RBAC Administrator role once, up front.

 ### PRT replay rule needs the watchlist populated first
 The `prt_replay_detection` rule explicitly suppresses all findings until the `KnownUserAppDevice` watchlist has at least one item (to avoid every sign-in scoring a false +2 on a cold-start empty baseline).
 Run `.github/workflows/watchlist-refresh.yml` manually at least once after deploying the monitoring module, before expecting this rule to produce anything.

 ### Key Vault Forbidden on secret set
 If you get a 403 when setting Key Vault secrets via CLI, your account lacks an access policy or RBAC role on the vault.